top of page

 Read Luke 7:40-43.
 What is the general theme of this parable?

-What does it say about the sinful woman that she did everything that Simon neglected to do, and in a much more personal way?
+What does it say about the sinful woman that she did everything Simon neglected to do, and in a much more personal way?

 Read Luke 7:47-50.
-According to verse 50, what saved the woman – her actions, or her faith?
+According to verse 50, what saved the woman—her actions or her faith?
 What does this teach you?

 Come with me to the Book of John.